 |5902||Beam Power Pentode||0.45||4.2K||15K(Zout 3K)||1||3.7||5902||5902|

 Tiny combos need tiny speakers.
 This is a listing of speakers I’ve found sized 6" and below.
-The smallest speakers specifically designed for guitar seem to be 6".
+The smallest speakers specifically designed for guitar seem to be 6" (with the exception of the Ted Weber 5" unit).
 Below that you need to check frequency responses for something which tails off after 5-6KHz.
 Sometimes small woofers or midranges have a good response curve for this.